cgwire/kitsu/README.md

 ## About authors

 Kitsu is written by CG Wire, a company based in France.
-We help small to midsize CG studios manage their productions and build pipelines efficiently.
+We help small to mid-sized CG studios manage their productions and build pipelines efficiently.

 We apply software craftsmanship principles as much as possible.
 We love coding and consider strong qualities and good developer experience to matter a lot.